 Laurie Swami

-Ms. Laurie Swami is the President and CEO of the Nuclear Waste Management Organization (NWMO).
-She was appointed to the role in 2016 and is responsible for implementing Canada’s plan for the long-term management of used nuclear fuel.
+Laurie Swami is the President and CEO of the NWMO.
+She was appointed to the role in 2016 and is responsible for implementing Canada's plan for the long-term management of used nuclear fuel.

-Prior to joining the NWMO, Ms. Swami spent 30 years, primarily in nuclear operations, at a Ontario Power Generation.
+Prior to joining the NWMO, Ms. Swami spent 30 years at Ontario Power Generation (OPG), primarily in nuclear operations.
 She served as Senior Vice-President of Decommissioning and Nuclear Waste Management, overseeing the operation of nuclear waste management facilities and planning for the decommissioning of a nuclear generating facility.

-Ms. Swami has extensive experience leading Environmental Assessment projects, including nuclear refurbishments.
-She has appeared before Joint Panel Reviews (CEA and CNSC) for the Darlington New Nuclear Project and OPG’s Deep Geologic Repository Project.
+Ms. Swami has extensive experience leading environmental assessment projects, including nuclear refurbishments.
+She has appeared before joint panel reviews (including for the French Alternative Energies and Atomic Energy Commission and the Canadian Nuclear Safety Commission) for the Darlington New Nuclear Project and OPG's Deep Geologic Repository Project.

 Jason Nouwens

 Jason Nouwens is the Director of External Affairs with New Brunswick Power’s Point Lepreau Nuclear Generating Station.
-He is a graduate of the University of New Brunswick (Bachelor of Science in Mechanical Engineering) and brings nearly 25 years of varied nuclear industry experience to the role.
+He is a graduate of the University of New Brunswick with a Bachelor of Science in Mechanical Engineering and brings nearly 25 years of varied nuclear industry experience to the role.
 He first joined the Point Lepreau Nuclear Generating Station as a member of the Systems Engineering team, where he spent over a decade in various leadership roles leading into the full station refurbishment.
-Following various positions through the Station Refurbishment Project and several years in Capital Design and Projects, he joined the Regulatory Affairs team in 2014, and in 2016, he was appointed Director of Regulatory Affairs, Community Affairs and Performance Improvement.
+Following various positions through the Station Refurbishment Project and several years in Capital Design and Projects, he joined the Regulatory Affairs team in 2014 and in 2016 where he was appointed Director of Regulatory Affairs, Community Affairs and Performance Improvement.

 Lesley Gallinger

-Lesley Gallinger is President and CEO of Ontario’s Independent Electricity System Operator.
+Lesley Gallinger is President and CEO of Ontario’s Independent Electricity System Operator (IESO).
 Under her leadership, the IESO oversees the safe and reliable operation of Ontario's bulk electricity system.

 Previously, Ms. Gallinger served as President and CEO of Elexicon Energy, which she led through a sizeable merger integration.
 She has also held senior roles in the electricity sector, including Chief Strategy and Financial Officer at the Electrical Safety Authority as well as VP, Corporate and Regulatory Affairs and Chief Financial Officer at Oakville Hydro.